rydmike/flex_color_scheme/README.md

 to tune the calculated dark scheme by modifying the `whiteBlend` parameter it uses to blend in white to make the dark scheme.
 The default `whiteBlend` is 35%, this is normally a suitable value.
 For more saturated light scheme colors try 40%, which is also used in the Material design guide to convert the default red error color for light mode, to dark mode.
-For light scheme color with low saturation a white blend of 30% often also produces nice results.
+For light scheme color with low saturation, a white blend of 30% often also produces nice results.

 ### Branded Surfaces

-Let us now explore the effect of branded surface color in both light and dark mode.
+Let us now explore the effect of branded surface colors.
 Branded surfaces are often associated with dark mode, but it works well with light mode too when applied delicately.
-Below you see how the primary color gets blended into Material surface and even stronger so, into Material background.
+Below you see how the primary color gets blended into Material surface and even stronger so, into Material background colors.
 The screenshots below are using the medium branding strength.

 You can use the toggle in the example to change from standard no branded surfaces colors, to light, medium,